Neethu9074/carbon/docs/TROUBLESHOOTING.md

 - After a minute, a window should open in your browser for `https://local-instana.instanatest.rocks:4000/`, terminal output should clear, and it should display that same url and that everything is ok (No issues found.)...(or not).

 ## Having trouble to access Pink UI
-Sometimes, when accessing the Pink UI, you may encounter the "Ooops" screen.
-Try one of the following approaches to see if the issue can be resolved:
+In rare cases, it can happen that the Ooops page is displayed because something is wrong with the current session information or the auth redirect.
+In these cases, the following two tips can still help you to log in and bypass the Ooops page:
 1. Sign in directly via https://test-instana.pink.instana.rocks/auth/signIn?returnUrl=https://test-instana.pink.instana.rocks/.
 2. Run TARGET=test yarn dev in ui-client, which should bring up https://local-instana.pink.instana.rocks:4000/#/home (or you can open it manually).
 Use the Pink UI username and password to log in.
 Then in the same browser window, open https://test-instana.pink.instana.rocks/.